-The Unified Planning Work Program (UPWP) is the document outlining what planning activities the MPO will undertake during the fiscal year using funding provided from Federal, State, and local sources as well as MPO Member dues.
+The Unified Planning Work Program (UPWP) is the document outlining what planning activities the MPO will undertake during the fiscal year using funding provided from Federal, State, and local sources and MPO member dues.
 The document shows in sufficient detail who will perform the work, the schedule for completing it, and the expected products.

 The UPWP is the instrument for coordinating metropolitan planning activities in the MPO's planning jurisdiction.
 The primary objective is to develop an integrated planning program, which considers the planning activities of each mode of transportation and coordinates these activities to produce a plan that serves all areas of the region.
-The UPWP is developed using the Metropolitan Transportation Plan as the overarching planning guidance document.
+The UPWP is developed using the Metropolitan Transportation Plan as the overarching planning guidance document, and contains task elements intended to implement the MPO's Strategic Plan as well.